sheena-k/Customer_Churn_Analysis/README.md

 *Streaming TV % =DIVIDE(CALCULATE(COUNT('01 Churn-Dataset'[StreamingTV]), '01 Churn-Dataset'[StreamingTV] ="Yes", '01 Churn-Dataset'[Churn]="Yes"),CALCULATE(COUNT('01 Churn-Dataset'[StreamingTV]),'01 Churn-Dataset'[Churn]="Yes"),0)

 *Tech Support % =DIVIDE(CALCULATE(COUNT('01 Churn-Dataset'[TechSupport]), '01 Churn-Dataset'[TechSupport] ="Yes", '01 Churn-Dataset'[Churn]="Yes"),CALCULATE(COUNT('01 Churn-Dataset'[TechSupport]),'01 Churn-Dataset'[Churn]="Yes"),0)

+Inferences:

+*On analyzing Loyalty of Customer based on tenure, the churn out rate in recently joined customer is higher.

+*Customers with bi annual contract have been with company for long time compare to yearly and monthly contract.

+*The churn out rate is 27% from the given dataset.

+*Most churn out are not using services like online and tech support.

+Recommendations:

+*The company should try to convince customer for taking the yearly or bi yearly plans.

+*The company should make plan on increasing customer taking tech and online support.